'Inspired by Their Hardwork in Pandemic': Here's Why Second Topper of Bihar Class 10 Boards Wants to Become a Doctor

 Dipali Alok, a 16-year-old girl from a village in Bihar’s Saran district has bagged second position in recently announced Bihar Board 10th Result.
-She has studied Jamui-based Simultala Awasiya Vidyalaya (SAV), a government-supported school, which is known for giving toppers every year.
-Dipali has secured 483 marks out of 500, one mark short of securing first rank.
+She has studied from Jamui-based Simultala Awasiya Vidyalaya (SAV) and secured 483 marks out of 500, one mark short of securing first rank.

 Speaking to News18.com over phone about her dreams and aspirations, Dipali said that she will take up Science stream in Class 11 and 12 and will become a doctor to help those who are deprived to get basic healthcare need.
 On being asked about reason behind aspiring to become a doctor, she said that she got immensely inspired to see the dedication and hardwork of doctors and all other healthcare workers during the Covid-19 pandemic.